All Episodes

 This is how they do it at the New York Times and the Washington Post.

-This is this is direct pressure on John Roberts.
+This is direct pressure on John Roberts.

-The last thing you want to be in Washington is to be described as a conservative right winger.
+The last thing you want to be in Washington is to be described as a conservative right-winger.

-You're not gonna be raved about it.
+You're not going to be raved about.

 If you're in charge of the most conservative court, this is how they pressure the justices to moderate their views.

-Now, mind you, this most conservative court in decades, barely approved the right to bear arms.
+Now, mind you, this most conservative court in decades barely approved the right to bear arms.

 Five to four.